Microchip-MPLAB-Harmony/wireless_rnbd/apps/transparent_uart/pic32cx_sg61_curiosity_ultra/readme.md

     <br />

     The Application scans the area for Bluetooth devices within a range.
-Look for<br /> "RN487x-xxxx" devices under the scanned list.
+Look for "RN487x-xxxx" devices under the scanned list.

     <br />